melina-bagher/myWebsite/content/authors/admin/_index.md

 ---
 H﻿i!!
 I'm Melina,

-A graduated M.Sc. student in Biomedical Engineering at Electrical Engineering department of Sharif University of Technology, Tehran, Iran.
-My research interests revolve around image processing and computational genomics.
-I received my B.Sc. degree in Biomedical Engineering, from Science and Research Branch, Islamic Azad University, Tehran, in 2018.
-You will find more about me in the link below.
+I graduated with a Master’s degree in Biomedical Engineering from the Department of Electrical Engineering at Sharif University of Technology, Tehran, Iran.
+My research interests revolve around image processing, machine learning, deep learning, and computational genomics.
+I previously earned my Bachelor’s degree in Biomedical Engineering from the Science and Research Branch of Islamic Azad University, Tehran.
+You can find more about me through the links below.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref  "uploads/MelinaBagherCV.pdf" "newtab" >}}Curriculum Vitae (CV){{< /staticref >}}.